 If you love someone who has bulimia, then please approach them from a loving, healing perspective.
 Tame your ick factor with recognition of the fact that this is a person who needs love.

-There are many pathways required to heal bulimia, but one essential path is that the person who has bulimia needs to learn to love and care for themselves without bingeing and purging.
+There are many pathways required to heal bulimia.
+One essential path is that the person needs to learn new ways to love and care for themselves.
+This process can be helped tremendously if the people who love them accept their fundamental need for love and care.

 Less ick.
 More love.